-In view of the above, withholding and prepayment of income taxes in Viet-Nam are presently confined to two rather limited areas -- on dividends and interest paid by corporations and on the salaries of members of the armed forces.
-As a result, the great bulk of collection is done through formal assessment, the preparation of tax rolls by the General Directorate of Taxation, and collection by the General Treasury.
+In view of the above, withholding and prepayment of income taxes in Viet Nam are presently confined to two rather limited areas -- on dividends and interest paid by corporations and on the salaries of members of the armed forces.
+As a result, the great bulk of collection is done through formal assessment, the preparation of tax rolls, and collection by the General Treasury.
 This process is slow and cumbersome.
 It is so slow that income earned during calendar year 1957 will not be assessed completely until May 31, 1959, and in the most part the tax will not be collected until 1959.